Leigh Ann Fetter: Coaching at Douglass Hills

-By 1999 she returned to her hometown to coach Louisville's Douglass Hills Team.
+By 1999 Fetter returned to her hometown to coach Louisville's Douglass Hills team.
 In the winter months she coached the Louisville Tritons Swim Club.
 Douglass Hills was a competitive age group team with over a hundred swimmers in the Louisville Swim Association Summer League, and met around seven or eight weeks in the summer.
 She won a number of the League's Summer Championships, including eight in a row between 1999 and 2007.
-Fetter-Whitt's Douglass Hill's Team also won the Red Division Title from 2000 to 2003, an honor given to the largest team leagues.
+Her Douglass Hills team also won the Red Division Title from 2000 to 2003, an honor given to the largest team leagues.
 By 2004, her two daughters also swam for the team and Leigh Ann competed during meet halftimes with a swim team composed of several of Douglass Hill's parents.

 Lincoln Southwest High School

-From around 2015–2019, she coached Lincoln Southwest High School in Lincoln, Nebraska leading the team to three consecutive state championships from 2016 to 2018.
+From around 2015–2019, Fetter coached Lincoln Southwest High School in Lincoln, Nebraska leading the team to three consecutive state championships from 2016 to 2018.
 Lincoln's team's first swimming and diving championship was in 2014, which was also the first swim and dive championship for a Lincoln school since 1999.
 In 2017 the girls' swimming team was first at state, and set five individual state records for individual events.
 Dominating the state championships in 2017, Lincoln Girls scored a meet record number of points and for the second straight year won nine of eleven events.
 During this period, she also coached the Greater Nebraska Swim Team, as did her husband Mike Witt, who also coached Lincoln Pius X, a rival swim team.

 Alamo Area Aquatics

-In September 2019, Leigh Ann accepted a position as the Head Age Group Coach at Alamo Area Aquatics Association.
+In September 2019, Fetter accepted a position as the Head Age Group Coach at Alamo Area Aquatics Association.
 She manages swimming at one of America's most modern facilities.
 Leigh Ann has stated the one thing she always tells her swimmers is to “Move their butts” while swimming.

 Honors

-In recognition of her Collegiate NCAA championships, she received the Honda Sports Award for Swimming and Diving, recognizing her as the outstanding college female swimmer of the year in 1990–91.
+In recognition of her Collegiate NCAA championships, Fetter received the Honda Sports Award for Swimming and Diving, recognizing her as the outstanding college female swimmer of the year in 1990–91.

 She was inducted into the University of Texas Longhorn Hall of Honor in 2003.

 She was later inducted into the Texas Swimming and Diving Hall of Fame in Austin.